Table Of Contents

 mypod 1/1 Running 0 10s

 This can get tedious pretty fast.
-So, here’s what you need to do if you work on a team with a separate Namespace for everything, and you don’t want to use the “namespace” flag every time you run a command.
+Here’s what to do if you work on a team with a separate Namespace for everything, and you don’t want to use the “namespace” flag every time you run a command.

 How to manage active namespaces

 Use the Kubens command to view all your namespaces.
-The tool highlights your active namespace, which is where any command you run would apply.
+The tool highlights your active namespace, where any command you run applies.
 To switch your active namespace to the one you want, specify it by running the command:

 Now, when you run your “view resource” command, you’ll be able to find it where you created it.

 Say your app needs to connect to a Kubernetes service.
 In that case, use the built-in DNS service discovery.
-Simply point your app at the name of the Service.
+Simply point your app to the Service name.

 But what if you have a service with the same name across multiple namespaces?
 In that case, use the DNS address in its expanded form.
 The common pattern looks like this: